OWASP/owasp-mastg/Document/0x05c-Reverse-Engineering-and-Tampering.md

 ###### Getting Loaded Classes and their Methods

 In the Frida REPL to access Java runtime, `Java` command can be used to access information within the running app.
 Unlike `ObjC` command for iOS, for Java, the code need to be called via `Java.perform()` function.
 Thus, the best way to get list of loaded Java classes and their corresponding methods and field is to use Frida scripts.
 One such script is listed below.
+The script to list class's methods used below is available on [Github](https://github.com/frida/frida-java-bridge/issues/44 "Github").

 ```
 // Get list of loaded Java classes and methods

+//Filename: java_class_listing.js

 Java.perform(function() {
     Java.enumerateLoadedClasses({